ai-se/RAISE--Documentation/README.md

 3. Logout and log back if you already haven't done so.
 Now you should be able to install all the packages using `conda install <package-name>`

 ## Installing git
-1. Go to your home directory and create and directory called tmp. cd to tmp and download the git 2.3.3 tarball using ```wget https://www.kernel.org/pub/software/scm/git/git-2.3.3.tar.xz```
+1. Go to your home directory and create and directory called tmp. cd to tmp and download the git 2.3.3 tarball using ```wget --no-check-certificate https://www.kernel.org/pub/software/scm/git/git-2.3.3.tar.xz```